ncagle/DNS-over-HTTPS/State-of-curl-CI.md

 * Migration from Zuul to other CI services
 * Merging and de-duplication of all Linux workflows on GitHub Actions by @mback2k, see e.g. [#9501](https://github.com/curl/curl/pull/9501)

+# Proposals

+## Containerised builds

+Containerising builds mitigates the "random unavailability of package repositories" problem, but would introduce an "unavailability of container repository" problem instead.
+However, we have a lot more control over which container repository can be used, and it would also allow for developers to get started faster.